 When people who are incarcerated are not receiving care for their serious mental illness, this can have a detrimental impact on the rehabilitation process, as it makes it harder for them to want to participate in therapy and follow their treatment plans.

 And if people in state and federal prisons are released with untreated mental health problems, their chances of relapsing and/or being reincarcerated.
 Past studies show the recidivism rate can be as much as 32% for those who leave with untreated mental health issues.
+Comprehensive inmate care, including ongoing mental health support, plays a critical role in reducing relapse and reincarceration rates.

 What Is Long-Term Mental Health Monitoring?